 In the afternoon, take a walk through the maze of paths to the dzong and friendly gompa before dinner and watch the local women herding their sheep through the narrow, walled paths as dusk falls.

 Day 7: Drive from Tsarang to Lo Manthang (12,533 ft / 3,820 m)

 You will also start to see a few snow peaks ahead of you as you near the Lo La ('La' means pass), at 12,992 feet (3,960 m).
-The pass leads through a partial tunnel of rock, flanked on the right strings of Tibetan prayer flags.
-Climb to the ridge to the right for wonderful views down to Lo Manthang and the aptly named "Plain of Aspiration" below.
+The pass leads through a partial tunnel of rock, flanked by the bright strings of Tibetan prayer flags.
+Climb the ridge to the right for wonderful views down to Lo Manthang and the aptly named "Plain of Aspiration" below.

 There are four major temples within the medieval walls of Lo Manthang: the red Jampa Lhakhang (built in 1387) with its striking 50-foot tall clay statue of 'Jamba' (or Future Buddha); a 15th-century Thubchen Gompa; Chhoede Gompa (where the Khempo lives); and Choprang Gompa.
 There is also the Raja's Palace, home to the present King Raja Jigme and Queen Rani Sahib, and an interesting maze of a village to explore.

 Day 8: Lo Manthang: Namgyal Gompa & the Thinggar Valley

 This morning you'll visit the monasteries in the old city — morning light is the best time to see the religious artwork, as it gets much darker once the sun is high in the sky.
 Bring a flashlight with you, but please note that photography is forbidden inside monasteries (unless express permission has been given).